How Much Is 500 Lbs

 The Significance of Volume and Density

 While weight is a crucial measurement, it's incomplete without considering volume and density.
-The volume an object occupies and its density (mass per unit volume) determine its weight.
+That's why the volume an object occupies and its density (mass per unit volume) determine its weight.
 Two objects with the same weight can have vastly different volumes and densities.

 Practical Applications and Considerations